Debtors Anonymous logo

 Visit Debtors Anonymous

-Doctor's Verdict on Debtors Anonymous
+Research Note on Debtors Anonymous

-Debtors Anonymous is best for people in the Greater New York area who recognize a compulsive or behavioral pattern in their spending and debt accumulation and seek free peer support through 12-step principles.
+Debtors Anonymous is profile signals for people in the Greater New York area who recognize a compulsive or behavioral pattern in their spending and debt accumulation and seek free peer support through 12-step principles.
 However, members should be aware this is not a professional debt management, credit counseling, or financial restructuring service—those seeking to negotiate with creditors, consolidate debt, or repair credit should combine DA participation with services from other providers.

 • People who identify compulsive or behavioral spending and debting patterns requiring psychological/spiritual intervention